caraya/personal-blog/content/blog/ebooks-a-new-look-and-an-update.md

 ### Encrypting Content And Content Ownership

-Because publishers believe that DRM will protect their books and keep piracy down, we need to put this issue front and center when addressing digital publishing, packaging, distribution, and ownertship.
+Because publishers believe that DRM will protect their books and keep piracy down, we need to put this issue front and center when addressing digital publishing, packaging, distribution, and ownership.
 Most, if not all, books are encrypted with a few publishers offering their publications DRM free, some watermarked and some not.
 How would this translate to the open web?

 One of my biggest fears since the [Encrypted Media Extensions Specification](https://www.w3.org/TR/encrypted-media/) was [accepted as a recommendation](https://www.w3.org/2017/09/pressrelease-eme-recommendation.html.en) by the W3C is that video will not be the only medium where encryption is going to be an issue.